netconomy-stephan-dum/css-multi-theme/readme.md

 ## v2
 - use a javascript parser as starting point to avoid loading the file and not using it
 - make tenant optional optimize svg/css support for no tenant
+- optimize sprites by use an inline webpack build to detect how to distribute them
+  - the plugin can descide if inline makes sense ie if the distributed item is too small for a separate sprite
 - allow splitting into two process:
   1. only do the js => write classNames to on big file
   2. only do the assets => imports asset file